 Without vein treatment, varicose eczema can become chronic and cause permanent skin thickening and discolouration.
 When the skin breaks down with advanced vein disease, painful venous ulcers can form on the skin surface.

 What treatments are available for varicose veins?

-- Itchy skin around varicose veins is a symptom of chronic venous disease/severe varicose veins.
+- Itchy skin around varicose veins is a symptom of vein disease and may indicate chronic venous disease.

-- Pressure stockings, elevation, and soothing creams can relieve the symptoms of varicose veins, but the only way to resolve the cause is to have your varicose veins treated phlebologist.
+- Pressure stockings, elevation, soothing creams, and cold compresses can relieve the symptoms of varicose veins, including itching, but the only way to resolve the cause is to have varicose veins treated by a phlebologist.

 - Treatments may include ultrasound guided sclerotherapy, endovenous laser ablation, VenaSeal vein glue, and more.